Monday, January 31, 2022

 hurling both jibes and pleas,

-barbed as they barb us with not-so-gone sin:
+barbed as they barb with their not-so-gone sins:

 because we were so damn cruel.”